-Data from Sallman et al, 2018 Annual Meeting of the American Society of Hematology, poster 1817; Bally et al, Leukemia Res., 2014; Takahashi et al, Oncotarget, 2016; Kulasekararaj, Br.
-J. Haematol., 2013; Bejar et al, Blood, 2014; Falconi et al, Leukemia, 2018.
-(1)

-(2) Duration of response
+- (1) Data from Sallman et al, 2018 Annual Meeting of the American Society of Hematology, poster 1817; Bally et al, Leukemia Res., 2014; Takahashi et al, Oncotarget, 2016; Kulasekararaj, Br.
+J. Haematol., 2013; Bejar et al, Blood, 2014; Falconi et al, Leukemia, 2018. - (2) Duration of response

 Reported adverse events, or AEs, are mostly low-grade (Grade 1 or 2).
+However, some patients have died during their participation in the clinical trials for APR-246, and there has been one death reported by an investigator as possibly related to both APR-246 and azacitidine.
 Grade 3 or higher AEs are mostly associated with the underlying disease.
 In the APR-246 monotherapy lead-in phase there were no dose-limiting toxicities, no serious adverse events attributed to APR-246 and all treatment-related AEs were low-grade.
 The following chart summarizes the AEs reported in more than one patient during the APR-246 monotherapy lead-in phase.